James Woolsey: Later career

+Woolsey joined the board of directors for The Arlington Institute in 1992.

 He is currently a member of the Washington Institute for Near East Policy (WINEP) Board of Advisors, Advisor of the Institute for the Analysis of Global Security, co-founder of the United States Energy Security Council, Founding Member of the Set America Free Coalition, and a senior vice president at Booz Allen Hamilton for Global Strategic Security (since July 15, 2002).

 He is a Patron of the Henry Jackson Society, a British think tank.
-Woolsey has had long-standing contact with Central and Eastern Europe and as a Member of the Board of Advisors of the Global Panel Foundation based in Berlin, Copenhagen, Prague, Sydney, and Toronto.
+Woolsey has had long-standing contact with Central and Eastern Europe and as a Member of the Board of Advisors for America of the Global Panel Foundation based in Berlin, Copenhagen, Prague, Sydney, and Toronto.
 He was formerly chairman of the Freedom House board of trustees.
 He is a member of the International Advisory Board of NGO Monitor.

-Woolsey is a member of the Project for the New American Century (PNAC) and was one of the signatories to the January 26, 1998 letter sent to President Clinton that called for the removal of Saddam Hussein.
+Woolsey is a member of the Project for the New American Century and was one of the signatories to the January 26, 1998, letter sent to President Clinton that called for the removal of Saddam Hussein.
 That same year he served on the Rumsfeld Commission, which investigated the threat of ballistic missiles for the U.S. Congress.

 Woolsey previously served as chairman of the Foundation for Defense of Democracies, a nonprofit, nonpartisan D.C.-based research institute that focuses on foreign policy and national security.

 In 2008, Woolsey joined VantagePoint Venture Partners as a venture partner.

 John McCain hired Woolsey as an advisor on energy and climate change issues for his 2008 U.S. presidential election campaign.

 In April 2011, Lux Capital announced that Woolsey would become a venture partner in the firm.

 In July 2011, Woolsey, in cooperation with Robert McFarlane, co-founded the United States Energy Security Council.
 Woolsey currently sits on the board of advisors for the Fuel Freedom Foundation.

 He received an honorary doctorate from the Institute of World Politics in Washington, DC in 2011.

 Woolsey was a board member and vice-chairman of The Jamestown Foundation, and sits on the advisory board for nonprofit America Abroad Media.